Updated 16 November 2020

-The lockdown measures are slowly beginning to ease.
-To help people understand the steps they need to take to get back to work safely, the government has released online guidance.
+To help small businesses understand the steps they need to take to work safely, the government has released online guidance.

 Here, we take a look at their advice on how to work safely in (or while delivering to) other people’s homes.
 Our summary of key points could be particularly useful to tradespeople, cleaners and couriers who are self-employed or run their own business.